 My move to MacOS

-I also purchased a ThinkPad E14 Gen 5 back in 2023 but last year, I suddenly noticed some slow downs.
-I tend to use my computers to the maximum so they often wear down really fast.
-The slow down was a result of a power anomaly where the laptop would perform better on battery as opposed to while connected to power.
-I knew that my ThinkPad doesn't have much time left so I started looking into buying a new laptop.
+I purchased a ThinkPad E14 Gen 5 back in 2023 but last year, I suddenly noticed slowdowns.
 With me being fed up with Windows, the next best option was MacOS.
 I never used MacOS in the past and I have no clue how it even works but I thought it'd be a good pick with it being a Unix-like environment with the ability to use proprietary software.

-Then there was this RAM and SSD shortage due to AI slop industry and I knew that I shouldn't delay buying the Mac and I decided to get it a few days ago -- MacBook Air M4.
+Then there was this RAM and SSD shortage due to the AI slop industry and I knew that I shouldn't delay buying the Mac.
+I decided to get it a few days ago -- MacBook Air M4.

 My Experience with MacOS so far

-Contrary to the popular belief, MacOS isn't really that restrictive as people might think.
-It just felt as tinkerable as Windows but you have better support for Linux based tools that got ported to MacOS.
+Contrary to popular belief, MacOS isn't really that restrictive.
+It feels as tinkerable as Windows but you have better support for Linux-based tools that got ported to MacOS.
 My prediction was right; MacOS takes the best out of both Linux and Windows -- a Unix-like system with the ability to run proprietary software.
-MacOS however has a huge learning curve, you're not supposed to shut down your PC and it relies heavily on that Magic Trackpad and keyboard shortcuts which are quite handy but take time to get used to.
-The best part is how good the free software support is on MacOS.
-Homebrew was the first thing I installed on Mac and it really fills up the gap left by the App Store and downloading random dmgs from websites.

 My future of computing